3D Rendering Helps Startups Bring Prototypes to Life—without Breaking the Bank

 Rendering allows companies to tweak a model at virtually no cost, and share visual concepts with team members or potential investors much earlier in the process.

-3D rendering software is more user-friendly and accessible today because it uses built-in light reflection, scattering and shading effects to create a virtual model that can mimic the same texture and material as a real model.
-Without any technical expertise, someone can even mimic a refraction of light to see how a prototype would interact with it at a given point.
+3D rendering software is more user-friendly and accessible today because it uses built-in light reflection, scattering, and shading effects to create a virtual model that can mimic the same texture and material as a real model.
+Without any technical expertise, someone can even mimic the refraction of light to see how a prototype would interact with it at a given point.

 Some popular effects include Gouraud shading, which simulates smoothly shaded surfaces; Bump mapping, which creates the allusion of wrinkled surfaces; and Cel shading, which gives the look of hand-drawn animation.

 3 ways startups can benefit from 3D rendering>

 When startups are strapped for cash and particularly vulnerable to risk, 3D rendering can provide an extra level of confidence to move forward with a prototype.
 Below are three specific ways rendering helps ease prototyping stress.